 Healthy habits are important for your heart.
 Taking an active role in your treatment can help you feel better and protect your health.

 • Eat heart-healthy foods.
-Heart-healthy foods include fruits, vegetables, high-fiber foods, fish, and foods low in sodium, saturated fat, and trans fat.
+These foods include vegetables, fruits, nuts, beans, lean meat, fish, and whole grains.
+Limit sodium, alcohol, and sugar.

 • Take your medicines exactly as prescribed.
 Do not stop or change your medicines without talking to your doctor first.
 Talk to your doctor if you have problems with your medicines.